 Are you a bit terrified of looking for your summer clothes, because you actually aren't sure where they are?
 It's probably time to declutter your clothing storage.
 Whether you are a fan of Marie Kondo, or you're just feeling the need for a bit more order – and more space – spring is the best time of year to declutter.

-Nor is decluttering limited to clothing: you can also sort through your kitchen drawers, DVD collection, bookcases, garage...Find out how to declutter and tidy up every area of your home in our handy guide.
+Nor is decluttering limited to clothing: you can also sort through your kitchen drawers, DVD collection, bookcases, garage...Find out how to declutter and tidy up every area of your home, with top tips from Marie Kondo.

 10. Give your home some extra prep if you are selling